"The Birth of Venus" by Sandro Botticelli, 1484-86, via Wikipedia (face of Venus detail above)

 Several of the designs featured long sleeves, including

-romantic bell shapes.
+romantic bell shapes as with the red blouse seen above.
 This too drew inspiration from the Renaissance since

 sleeves was prosperous and did not need to work like the lower class, and her